enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/notebooks.md

 They also work like *extended versions* of scripts.

 Each piece of code can be run and tested independently from other code.
-However, you can also run all of the code at once.
+Y can also run all of the code at once.

 > ❗ When running code out-of-order, while possible, it may have unintended effects[1] as notebooks run cumulatively.